CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 "What is it?"
 Yorihime asked worriedly.

 "It's not picking you up!"
 Kyla yelled, urgency entering her voice when she realized that the mech's reactor was flickering more quickly.
-The rest of the lights in the cockpit started blinking red, and an alarm started buzzing.
+The rest of the lights in the cockpit blinked red, and an alarm started buzzing.
 "Something in the ETB has been disconnected!
 It's trying to grab a signal far beyond its projected range!"

 The implications of this sunk quickly into the sisters' minds.
 "Kyla, clear out, now!" barked Yorihime, her fists tightening.